 Turtle Cove Marina is one of the largest and busiest marinas on the island, and it’s where most of the activity can be found.
 Many of the local tour operators and water sports rentals are located here, along with some of the best waterside restaurants in the region.

-Just off the beach is Smith’s Reef, the most easily accesible snokeling spot in Providenciales.
-You can snokel right off the beach here so it’s a great spots for kids and beginners.
-You’re likely to see lobsters, stingrays, turtles and tropical fish along the reef, and visibility is great as it’s one of the cleanest and healthiest reefs on the island.
+Just off the beach is Smith’s Reef, the most easily accessible snorkeling spot in Providenciales.
+You can snorkel right off the beach here so it’s a great spot for kids and beginners.
+You’re likely to see lobsters, stingrays, turtles, and tropical fish along the reef, and visibility is great as it’s one of the cleanest and healthiest reefs on the island.

-The coastline here consists of a series of isolated beaches and coves that can only be accessed via the private villas along the oceanfront.
+The coastline here consists of a series of isolated beaches and coves that can only be accessed via private oceanfront villas.
 Unlike the other beaches on Providenciales, these are more rocky than sandy and the ocean floor is lined with seagrass so it’s not as popular with swimmers.
 Despite this, Blue Mountain remains one of the most desirable Turks and Caicos resorts, combining complete privacy with a lush tropical setting.

 Situated on the south side of Providenciales just a stone’s throw from the Chalk Sound national park, Sapodilla Beach is one of the smallest Turks and Caicos resorts.
 Don’t let that put you off though as this stunning spot offers an abundance of tropical island appeal.

 The beach is small and secluded with velvet-like sand and calm, clear water making it an excellent place to take children.
 It’s off the beaten track too, so it’s likely to stay quiet even during the busier times on the island.